North Korean orchestra to perform in South during Olympics amid easing tensions

 The decision to host the orchestra "contributes to improving relations and recovering the cultural homogeneity" between the two Koreas, the South's ministry said.

 The two Koreas separately agreed to hold working talks on Wednesday on the North's athletes attending the Olympics, the ministry said.
-They will also hold talks hosted by the International Olympics Committee on Saturday.
+They will also hold talks hosted by the IOC on Saturday.

 "The IOC will have no say on the art team.
 That is something that has to be discussed between the two sides," a North Korean diplomat in Geneva told Reuters.

-North Korea is pursuing its missile and nuclear programmes in defiance of UN Security Council and other sanctions and regularly threatens to destroy the United States and its two key Asian allies, South Korea and Japan.
+North Korea is pursuing its missile and nuclear programmes in defiance of U.N.
+Security Council and other sanctions and has frequently threatened to destroy the United States and its two key Asian allies, South Korea and Japan.

 But fears of war have eased after the first round of intra-Korean talks in more than two years last week, which Trump has welcomed.

-Choi Moon-soon, governor for the Games' host province, told Reuters the two countries' orchestras may hold a joint concert.
+Choi Moon-soon, governor for the Games' host province, said the two countries' orchestras may hold a joint concert.

+The two Koreas last held a joint musical performance in August 2000 in Seoul amid upbeat cultural exchanges following the first inter-Korean summit two years earlier, a South Korean unification ministry told Reuters.

 The North's orchestra, called the Samjiyon Band, is the country's main art troupe along with the Moranbong Band, women who regularly stage musical performances and plays calling for loyalty to the leader, Kim Jong Un.